Skip to Main Content

 Whatever their interests or ages, there is something for your family inside this brochure!
 Play in huge parks, explore exhibits, or check out one of LA County’s incredible museums!

-How to visit for free:
+How to visit for free or for a reduced price:

 1. Check dates when admission is free and for whom.
 At some destinations, admission may be free all the time for everybody.